bhaanukaul/Spellbook/README.md

 ## Introduction

 Spellbook is a CLI utility to store references for shell commands (aka spells).
-This is a CRU app.
-No "D" since spells cannot be removed from a fabtasy realm (afaik).
+This is a CRU (Create, Read, Update) app.
+No "D" since spells cannot be removed from a fantasy realm (afaik).

 ## Basic Usage